 Beginning on September 16, 2019, Topsham Public Library will take part in a one year pilot program called the Maine Reciprocal Borrowing Program.
-Basically it means any TPL library card holder may walk into any of the 68 participating libraries and borrow items from that library.
+Basically it means any TPL library card holder may walk into any of the 38 participating libraries and borrow items from that library.
 Patrons from those libraries will also be able to come in and check out our items.
 Unfortunately, because of differences in operating systems and other reasons, not all libraries are taking part at this time.
-For a list of participating libraries check here and for a map (thanks to Libby Memorial Library) click here.
+For a list of participating libraries check here.

 How does this work?